 - Level of spine involvement (cervical > thoracic > thoracolumbar > lumbosacral)

 Social and home care agencies need to be involved early to prepare for after care and home antibiotic therapy.

 Missing this diagnosis can have serious consequences for both the physician and the patient.
 Misdiagnosis of spinal infections is a frequent cause of malpractice suits.
-Worse still are the consequences for the patient: paralysis and even death may result.
+Worse still are the consequences for the patient as paralysis and death may result.

-Appropriate broad spectrum intravenous antibiotics for at least 4 to 6 weeks is the treatment of choice for uncomplicated infection.
-Patients with an undrained abscess and retained hardware with infection might need treatment for as long as 3 months.
+The Infectious Diseases Society of America (IDSA) guidelines recommend 6-week of parenteral or oral (high bioavailability) antibiotics for the treatment of vertebral osteomyelitis.10 Patients with an undrained abscess and retained hardware with infection might need treatment for as long as 3 months.

 In patients with tuberculosis, treatment with a combination of antituberculous agents is recommended for at least 12 months.